Can I Trademark a Username?

 You can apply for a trademark even if you are merely using the username to provide information or entertainment, which can be considered services by the United States Patent and Trademark Office (USPTO).

 In order to register your username, it must be distinct and original enough to identify only one organization or individual's products.
-The USPTO can decline an application for a generic or misleading twitter name on those grounds.
-If you are able to secure a trademark for a username, the trademark will prevent other parties from impersonating you and misleading your consumers.
-Social media sites such as twitter also offer recourse for the owners of trademarks, should someone attempt to misappropriate your trademark.
-These sites have inbuilt lines of communication designed to deal with the misuse of trademarks and copyrights, as this is one of the hottest issues in trademark law today.
+The USPTO can decline an application for a generic or misleading username on those grounds.
+If you can secure a trademark for a username, the trademark will prevent other parties from impersonating you and misleading your consumers.

 How do Social Media Sites Handle Trademarks?